Leonardo-Notargiacomo/Flagger/documentation/User_stories.md

 As a user, I want to view and edit my profile information so that I can keep my account details accurate and up to date.

-Profile Picture

-As a user, I want to take or upload a profile picture so that my account feels personalized.

 ## Location & Exploration Features

 Map and Location

 As a user, I want to view my current location on a map so that I can understand where I am in the app world.

-Geolocation Sharing

-As a user, I want to share my geolocation with the app so that location-based features can function properly.

 Mark Visited Places